Modern art at the Art Hotel Blaue Gans in the old town of Salzburg, Austria

 Etched by Time

-In pursuing this aim and designing to this tune, Blaue Gans has a freeing, exciting, inspiring atmosphere that sees clever architectural and design devices that parallel the old and the new to extreme yet complementary dimensions.
+In pursuing this aim and designing to this tune, Blaue Gans has a freeing, exciting, inspiring atmosphere.
+Clever architectural and design devices parallel the old and the new to extreme yet complementary dimensions.

 Blaue Gans Art Hotel | Salzburg, Austria | The Aficionados Blaue Gans Art Hotel | Salzburg, Austria | The Aficionados